 Arindia No Densetsu - https://www.theduckwebcomics.com/Arindia_No_Densetsu/ - by Freiha, rated T.

 Gunwallace - http://www.virtuallycomics.com

-Tantz Aerine - http://www.theduckwebcomics.com/user/Tantz_Aerine/
+Tantz Aerine - https://www.theduckwebcomics.com/user/Tantz_Aerine/

-Pitface - http://www.theduckwebcomics.com/user/PIT_FACE/
+Pitface - https://www.theduckwebcomics.com/user/PIT_FACE/

-Ozoneocean - http://www.theduckwebcomics.com/user/ozoneocean
+Ozoneocean - https://www.theduckwebcomics.com/user/ozoneocean

 Become a subscriber on the $5 level and up to see our weekly Patreon video and get our advertising perks!

 Even at $1 you get your name with a link on the front page and a mention in the weekend newsposts!

 Join the Discord server to chat in real time with other DD comics people - https://discordapp.com/invite/7NpJ8GS